How to Preserve and Improve Your Hearing at any Age

 by Joyce Warner

 Joyce: Steve, thanks for talking with me today.
-To kick us off, according to the CDC, 48 million people in the U.S. have trouble hearing with one (or both) of their ears.
+To kick us off, according to the CDC opens a new window, 48 million people in the U.S. have trouble hearing with one (or both) of their ears.
 Is that trend increasing, decreasing, or stable from years past?

 Steve: Hi Joyce.
 It’s a pleasure to speak with you and I appreciate the opportunity to discuss hearing loss in 2021.
 The number of people with hearing loss is only growing because our society is aging and we’re exposing ourselves to greater levels of noise from things like personal ear buds.
 The most troubling part of this statistic is that people are still waiting an average of 7 years to take action from when they first notice they have trouble hearing.
 That average hasn’t changed since I started working in this profession three decades ago.

 Joyce: What are some important considerations for young people to preserve their hearing?
 I’m thinking of the many parents who are worried about their young children’s and teens’ hearing and any practices they should be cautious of.
 Can you give us a brief overview of how this damage happens in the ear for our readers?